 The amount you receive in compensation for your rideshare accident will vary depending on your unique circumstances.
 It will depend largely on the extent of your injuries, the cost of your ongoing medical care, the wages you have missed from work and your capacity to continue earning in the future, as well as the pain and suffering you have experienced as a result of the accident.
 It will also depend on the available insurance coverage.

-At Munley Law Personal Injury Attorneys, our Wilkes-Barres Lyft accident lawyers work on a contingent fee basis.
+At Munley Law Personal Injury Attorneys, our Wilkes-Barre Lyft accident lawyers work on a contingent fee basis.
 This means that we do not charge a fee for our services unless we win your case.
 The contingency fee protects you from financial risk in pursuing your case; we put forth all of the resources necessary to build your case, and if we don’t win you compensation, you owe us nothing.

-A Wilkes-Barre rideshare lawyer will ensure you get the compensation you and your loved ones deserve.
-An experienced Munley Law Personal Injury Attorneys car accident lawyer will provide a free consultation, including reviewing the details of your accident and answering any questions you may have.
+Our experienced personal injury attorneys will provide a free consultation, including reviewing the details of your accident and answering any questions you may have.
+Contact Munley Law today.

 Munley Law Personal Injury Attorneys